WA Hernia · Dr Stephen Watson

 Hernia Surgery in Western Australia

-Laparoscopic hernia repair with Dr Stephen Watson — Perth and regional WA.
+See a specialist for your hernia.
+Laparoscopic and open hernia repair with Dr Stephen Watson, FRACS — specialist general surgeon across Perth and regional WA.

 Or phone Dr Watson’s rooms on (08) 6311 7578 — Monday to Friday, 8.30am to 5pm.